Chapter 25 : The Stinging Curse

 "You should have confided in me," he added, with a hint of rebuke in his voice now.
 "I would have sent Pauline, alone, and had her feed Sadie a story about the poor, abused, rejected, Muggleborn Slytherin.
 Sadie would have believed it without question.
 She would have taken Pauline in like a hungry stray.
 They would have become best friends, and Pauline would have been whispering Sadie's secrets to you every night.

-"Too late now, unfortunately.
+"Too late for that now, unfortunately.
 Sadie will never trust any of you, ever again.
 But, that's what I would have done."

 This made Morwena far angrier than anything that Rebecca had shouted at her.
 She stepped close to Umberto and took a handful of his cloak into her fist.
 "What are you planning?" she whispered, her voice as low and soft as a snake.
 "What have you set in motion?
 What is it about Wren that's so important?"